 Sharing and compatibility studies consist of many different parameters and assumptions and it is important that these are as close to reality as possible to enable accurate studies.
 All these assumptions and parameters need to be considered together in studies and any one of these parameters can have an impact on the results.
 Unwanted emissions are one of the assumptions where in some cases there could be some improvements in future studies.

 ECC Report 249 “Unwanted emissions of common radio systems measurements and use in sharing/compatibility studies” contains a number of measurements on samples of some real equipment types.
 It was observed that the measured emissions are, lower than the limits in recommendations and ETSI standards.
 In many cases the emissions measured in Report were significantly lower with a margin of several tens of dBs in the spurious domain, except for the harmonic frequencies.
 Typically, manufacturers will design and manufacture products with some margin so that the unwanted emissions from its products easily meet the limits.
-This finding has an important implication for sharing and compatibility studies which have previously been based limits set out in standards / regulation and treated as a constant level, which may not lead to the most accurate outcomes.
+This finding has an important implication for sharing and compatibility studies which have previously based limits set out in standards / regulation and treated as a constant level, which may not lead to the most accurate outcomes.

 This ECC Recommendation gives guidance on the consideration of unwanted emissions in sharing and compatibility studies to CEPT/ECC groups.